anikade/odin-recipres/README.md

 - 🌱 I’m currently learning **HTML on Odin Project Course**

-This is the first step in my journey towards a career in full-stack web development.
+I'm starting this path now with the goal of becoming a full-stack web developer.
-The first, and perhaps most important, file I created was the index.html, which is the default entry point for any web application.
-All other subsequent work was build on this initial starting point.
-The file suffix .html refers to HTML, or Hypertext Markup Language.
-HTML allows us to format webpages and text in a similar way to how a word processor formats documents and the text inside them.
-However, the biggest difference between HTML and a word processor is the ability to link between any document that's on the web, anywhere in the world.
-This is the "hypertext" in HTML.
+The index.html file, which is the default entry point for any online site, was the first and possibly most significant file I ever produced.
+This served as the foundation for all other later efforts.
+The file extension ".html" denotes Hypertext Markup Language, or HTML.
+Similar to how a word processor formats documents and the information within them, HTML enables us to format webpages and text.
+The capacity to link between the any document on the web, anywhere in the world, is the main distinction between HTML and a word processor.
 <p>
 </p>